The Terms That Shape Digital Asset Access

 Who Has Authority Under RUFADAA

-The statute defines "fiduciary" to include personal representatives, conservators, agents acting under a power of attorney, and trustees.
-This means the law applies across the full range of estate planning roles, whether someone is managing assets after death, during incapacity, or through an ongoing trust.
+The statute defines "fiduciary" to include personal reps, conservators, agents under a power of attorney, and trustees.
+This means the law reaches across all types of estate planning documents.
+Family members often serve in these roles.

 "Fiduciary" means an original, additional or successor personal representative, conservator, agent, trustee or a fiduciary as defined in section 14-5651, subsection K.

-A.R.S. § 14-13102(14)Another key term is "custodian," which refers to companies like Google, Apple, Meta, or any other service that stores or processes your digital assets.
-The law also defines "designated recipient" as someone you choose through an online tool, such as Google's Inactive Account Manager or Facebook's Legacy Contact, to manage your digital accounts.
-These platform-specific tools can work alongside your estate plan to provide an additional layer of access planning.
+A.R.S. § 14-13102(14)Another key term is "custodian."
+This refers to companies like Google, Apple, or Meta that store your digital assets.
+The law also defines "designated recipient" as someone you choose through a platform tool to manage your accounts.